Typsium/alchemist/src/drawer/parenthesis.typ

 			let sub-width = bounding-box-width(sub-bounds)

 			let (ctx, parenthesis, left-anchor) = if (parenthesis.resonance) {
-				if (ctx.last-anchor.type != "coord") {
+				if (last-anchor.type != "coord") {
-					panic("The parenthesis resonance mode can only be used if the previous element is an operator or as the first element of the skeletal formula")
+					panic("The parenthesis resonance mode can only be used if the previous element is an operator or as the first element of the skeletal formula.
+The last element was a " + last-anchor.type)
 				}
-				(ctx, parenthesis, ctx.last-anchor)
+				(ctx, parenthesis, last-anchor.anchor)
 			} else {
 				left-parenthesis-anchor(parenthesis, ctx)
 			}

 			let (ctx, parenthesis, right-anchor) = if (parenthesis.resonance) {
 				(ctx, parenthesis, (rel: (sub-width, 0), to: left-anchor))